 Next, you need to cut down the cooling pad.
 You will want it to be about 13-14 inches high, and roughly 30-31 inches around.
 This is roughly the measurement of the bucket.

-After that, take regular window screen and double layer between the bucket and the cooling pad.
+After that, take a regular window screen and double layer between the bucket and the cooling pad.
 You may also use garden cloth.

 This will help hold in the moisture of the cooling pad away from direct contact with the air holes.